Last updated on March 18, 2023 by Wandering our World

 Although made up of 138 islands and cays, Bermuda has 64 miles of coastline, whilst Barbados possesses 60 miles of coastline.

 However if beaches are your main priority, we think Bermuda probably shades it over Barbados and is a better holiday choice for beach-lovers.

-The most popular sites in Barbados tend to attract hawkers who can be quite persistent too.
+It’s worth mentioning that the most popular sites in Barbados tend to attract hawkers who can be quite persistent too.
 Bermuda, on the other hand, seems to have avoided this fate at their most popular beaches and destinations.

 One of our favorites is Bottom Bay.
-It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real desert island feel to it.
+It’s not a great swimming spot, but it’s secluded, romantic, and with swaying palm trees it has a real deserted island feel to it.